ObolNetwork/obol-docs/docs/int/quickstart/group/quickstart-group-operator.md

 ## Other Actions

 The above steps should get you running a distributed validator cluster.
-The following are some extra steps you may want to take either to help Obol with their testing program, or to improve the resilience and performance of your distributed validator cluster.
+The following are some extra steps you may want to take either to improve the resilience and performance of your distributed validator cluster.

 ### Docker power users

 This section of the readme is intended for the "docker power users", i.e., for the ones who are familiar with working with `docker-compose` and want to have more flexibility and power to change the default configuration.

 We use the "Multiple Compose File" feature which provides a very powerful way to override any configuration in `docker-compose.yml` without needing to modify git-checked-in files since that results in conflicts when upgrading this repo.
-See https://docs.docker.com/compose/extends/#multiple-compose-files for more details.
+See [this](https://docs.docker.com/compose/extends/#multiple-compose-files) for more details.

 There are two additional files in this repository, `compose-debug.yml` and `docker-compose.override.yml.sample`, alongwith the default `docker-compose.yml` file that you can use for this purpose.